-Defense Logistics Agency employees view their organization more favorably than employees of many other Defense Department or federal government agencies, according to survey results released in early October.
+Defense Logistics Agency employees view their organization more favorably than employees of many other Defense Department or federal government agencies, according to survey results released this month.

-Eighty-five percent of DLA respondents understood how their work relates to the agency’s goals and priorities, and 83 percent said they believe they are held accountable for achieving results.
+Eighty-four percent of DLA respondents understood how their work relates to the agency’s goals and priorities, and 85 percent said they believe they are held accountable for achieving results.

-, particularly the objective to ‘Foster an environment and organizational culture where DLA employees are valued and high-performing,’” DLA Human Resources Director Brad Bunn wrote in an Oct.
-7 blog post.
+“DLA’s results show the agency is continuing to move in a good direction in meeting the ‘People and Culture’ goals in the 2015-2022 DLA Strategic Plan, particularly the objective to ‘Foster an environment and organizational culture where DLA employees are valued and high-performing,’” DLA Human Resources Director Brad Bunn said.

-“Responses like these highlight DLA’s emphasis on employees achieving a healthy balance between their work and home lives,” Bunn wrote.
-“This reflects positively on our commitment to remaining an employer of choice within the federal government.”
+“These responses show DLA employees believe they can achieve a healthy balance between their work and home lives, and they reflect positively on our leaders’ commitment to DLA being an employer of choice within the federal government.”

-DLA’s results also reflect favorably on another objective from the “People and Culture” goal area, “Fortify Workforce Resiliency.”
-Bunn wrote that officials are working on an agency wide effort to ensure resources are in place to help the workforce cope with adversity.
+DLA’s results also reflect favorably on the “Fortify Workforce Resiliency” objective in the “People and Culture” Goal Area.
+DLA officials are continuing efforts to ensure resources are in place to help the workforce cope with adversity, Bunn said.

-“Our positive trend over several years of survey results highlights the resilience of DLA employees,” he wrote.
-“The survey results tell us that you have remained committed to your jobs, the mission and our customers during many years of turbulence and uncertainty.”
+“Positive results in this area over several years of this survey show how resilient DLA employees are,” he said.
+“The survey results tell us our employees have remained committed to their jobs, mission and customers despite stressors like sequestration and downsizing.”

 Still, the news from the survey report wasn’t all positive.
 Two areas that identify opportunities for improvement fall under performance management.
-Only 28 percent of respondents believe that steps are taken to deal with poor performers, and 35 percent said that differences in performance are recognized in a meaningful way.
+Only 31 percent of respondents believe that steps are taken to deal with poor performers, and 20 percent said they believe pay raises depend on how well employees perform their jobs.

-“Similar to most agencies, our employees were less positive about opportunities for promotion, as well as whether we’re hiring the right skills in our workforce,” Bunn wrote.
-“We’ve got some work to do to address these perceptions.”
+“Like many other federal government agencies, our employees were less positive about opportunities for promotion, as well as whether they believe hiring choices were based solely on merit,” Bunn said.
+“We’ve been working to address these perceptions and will continue those efforts.”

 Each year, FEVS results inform the annual ranking of Best Places to Work, as compiled by the Partnership for Public Service.
-DLA Human Resources officials will also use the FEVS to validate results of the DLA Culture Survey, which is scheduled for spring 2016.
+DLA Human Resources officials will also use the FEVS to validate results of the 2016 DLA Culture Survey.